 Industrial IOT solutions produce rich inventory data from operations.
-Enhanced with RFID tags, beacons and sensors that enable data capture and cargo identification down to the item level, IOT enabled warehouse systems can ensure a continuous flow of real-time information on inventory levels, trucks, cargo, drivers and location.
+Enhanced with Bluetooth low energy beacons and sensors that enable data capture and cargo identification down to the item level, IOT enabled warehouse systems can ensure a continuous flow of real-time information on inventory levels, trucks, cargo, drivers and location.
 This factor alone could increase inventory accuracy by up to 95 percent, apart from reducing cases of theft and abuse.

 Further benefits of implementing IOT in warehousing environment includes inventory loss, theft and damage prevention, forecasting demand based on historical sales data, timely detection of load discrepancies, bottleneck identification, workplace safety, environmental conditions, intruder detection, etc.

-Industrial IOT also enables workflow automation in the warehouse and supply chain logistics industry.
-The traditional step-by-step approach to filling purchase orders involves capturing requests via a logistics software, allocating existing inventory to the orders, and manual picking them up.
+Industrial IOT also enables workflow automation for warehouse optimisation and improving supply chain logistics visibility.
+The traditional step-by-step approach to filling purchase orders involves capturing requests via a logistics software, allocating existing inventory tracking to the orders, and manual picking them up.

 Indoor positioning in warehouse management

 Lowest cost per asset tracking solutions with up to 5 meter accuracy, battery life of 5 years and reporting interval of 10 minutes.
-Immensely improves efficiency, locate inventory, cargo, people and equipment.
-Helps in improving storage patterns, understand people movement to fine-tune workflow.
+Immensely improves efficiency, locates inventory, cargo, people and equipment.
+Helps in improving storage patterns, understand people’s movement to fine-tune workflow.
 Track forklifts and improve their productivity.
 Read about indoor tracking solutions

 In the age of real-time connected objects “everything”, visibility is crucial to ensuring that a company’s supply chain works like a well-oiled machine.
 IOT powered factories, warehouse management, and control applications offer a whole new way to manage production work-flow, administer storage space, equipment, tasks and material flows.